LightFox7/Flutter_Workshop/SETUP.md

 You just need to replace your lib folder with the one provided in this repository for this step.

-Now try to run your app once again, if you completed your installation properly, you should land on a screen that looks like this
+Now try to run your app once again, if you completed your installation properly, you should land on a screen that looks like this:

 <p align="center">
     <img src='https://cdn.discordapp.com/attachments/615992087468572686/790094587271577620/unknown.png' alt=''>